xingliuUT/customer_segments/README.md

 6) `Delicatessen`: annual spending (m.u.) on and delicatessen products (Continuous);
 7) `Channel`: {Hotel/Restaurant/Cafe - 1, Retail - 2} (Nominal)
 8) `Region`: {Lisbon - 1, Oporto - 2, or Other - 3} (Nominal)

+## Conclusion

+Apply PCA to find 2 principle components to fit model, which explained about 74% of the variance of features.
+K-Means Clustering method with 2 clusters is used and achieves the silhouette score of 0.4263.

+These analysis confirms with the `Channel` feature that was excluded from the data in the beginning.
+The customers has two segments: Hotel/Restaurant/Cafe and Retail.

+One way to make use of the customer segments information, A/B test on delivery schedule is briefly discussed.